YULEITSINGTAO/CLL_GE_SE_Codes/README.md

 [Your paper citation will go here]
 ```

-## System Requirements

-- **Operating System**: Windows, macOS, or Linux
-- **Memory**: Minimum 8GB RAM recommended
-- **Disk Space**: ~2GB for data and results
-- **Runtime**: Approximately 10-30 minutes depending on data size

-## Troubleshooting

-### Common Issues

-**Error: "Sample names do not match"**
-- Ensure all feature matrices and clinical data have identical sample identifiers
-- Check that row names are properly aligned across datasets

-**Memory errors during model training**
-- Consider reducing feature dimensions or using a machine with more RAM
-- Monitor memory usage during LASSO cross-validation

-**Missing data warnings**
-- Verify all required clinical variables are present and properly formatted
-- Check for missing values in survival time and event variables

 ### Getting Help

 1. **Check the Issues tab** for common problems and solutions